 It has been noticed most of the mainstream neural nets can be easily fooled into misclassifying things by adding only a small amount of noise into the original data.
 Surprisingly, the model after adding noise has higher confidence in the wrong prediction than when it predicted correctly.
-The reason for such adversary is that most machine learning models learn from a limited amount of data, which is a huge drawback, as it is prone to overfitting.
+The reason for such an adversary is that most machine learning models learn from a limited amount of data, which is a huge drawback, as it is prone to overfitting.
 Also, the mapping between the input and the output is almost linear.
-Although, it may seem that the boundaries of separation between the various classes are linear, but in reality, they are composed of linearities and even a small change in a point in the feature space might lead to misclassification of data.
+Although, it may seem that the boundaries of separation between the various classes are linear, but in reality, they are composed of linearities, and even a small change in a point in the feature space might lead to the misclassification of data.

-How does GANs work?
+How do GANs work?

 Generative Adversarial Networks (GANs) can be broken down into three parts: